StarStyleSky/awesome-face-detection/README.md

 ## Papers

 ### arXiv papers
 This section only includes the last ten papers since 2018 in [arXiv.org](arXiv.org).
 Previous papers will be hidden using  ```<!--...-->```.
 If you want to view them, please open the [raw file](https://raw.githubusercontent.com/StarStyleSky/awesome-face-detection/edit/master/README.md) to read the source code.
-Note that all unpublished arXiv papers are not included into [the leaderboard of performance](#performance).
+Note that all unpublished arXiv papers are not included into [the leaderboard of performance](#performance)
+- <a name=""></a>BlazeFace: Sub-millisecond Neural Face Detection on Mobile GPUs [[paper](https://arxiv.org/abs/1907.05047v1.pdf)]
 - <a name=""></a>Accurate Face Detection for High Performance [[paper](https://arxiv.org/pdf/1905.01585v3.pdf)]
 - <a name=""></a>RetinaFace: Single-stage Dense Face Localisation in the Wild [[paper](https://arxiv.org/pdf/1905.00641.pdf)]
 - <a name=""></a>PyramidBox++: High Performance Detector for Finding Tiny Face [[paper](https://arxiv.org/pdf/1904.00386.pdf)]